-Smoked shotgun shells are the perfect appetizer for your next summertime get-together with friends and family, or game-day treat.
+Smoked shotgun shells are the perfect appetizer for your next summertime get-together with friends and family, or a game-day treat.

 And the only thing dangerous about these smoked shotgun shells is that they’re dangerously delicious and a bit addictive.